vigneshshettyin/Bulk-Mailer/README.md

 **7**.Now fire up your favorite web browser and go to http://127.0.0.1:5000/ You will find the application running there.

-**Note : If your project root directory doesn't contains `bulkmailer.db` then Run this on your terminal: 👇**
+**Note: If your project root directory doesn't contain `bulkmailer.db` then Run this on your terminal: 👇**

 For Windows: 💾

-* To initialise a new database
+* To initialize a new database
   ```
   python manage.py db init
   ```